18 Types of Toilets, Styles and Toilet Mechanisms Explained

 How Much Does it Cost to Install a Toilet?

 Toilet installation costs £98 per hour on average, and it may take up to 2-3 hours.
 The time may increase if your project requires pipework.
 The price range may change if the work has to be done in the evening or during the weekends.
-If you want to book a reliable plumbing service, always look for certified and experienced plumbers.
+If you want to book an expert installation, always look for professional plumbing services.

 There are quite a few important things to consider before installing your toilet: